uc-cdis/bc-cwl/version2/README.md

 familiarize yourself with containers.

 ### Session management with tmux

-It takes several hours to execute this pipeline so it is recommended to use a tool allowing to disconnect and connect to the server without interrupting the pipeline. `tmux` and `screen` are examples of tools that keep your session persistent.
+It takes several hours to execute this pipeline, it is recommended to use a tool allowing to disconnect and connect to the server without interrupting the pipeline. `tmux` and `screen` are examples of tools that keep your session persistent.
 You can install tmux on Ubuntu with `sudo apt-get install tmux` and